flexirest/flexirest/CONTRIBUTING.md

 ### Lazy *

-`LazyLoader` is a simple proxy class that takes an `ActiveRestClient::Request` object, has a `method_missing` and `respond_to` pair that when called actually calls `#request` on the request object to make the API call.
+`LazyLoader` is a simple proxy class that takes an `Flexirest::Request` object, has a `method_missing` and `respond_to` pair that when called actually calls `#request` on the request object to make the API call.
 This is useful if you want to prepare an API object that doesn't make the call unless it's needed (i.e. like ActiveRecord scopes don't execute if they're used within a cached fragment).

 `LazyAssociationLoader` is a completely different beast.
 This is used in HAL responses where the association